Helping people see differently, so they find joy!

 Who should be in the room

-For the most effective session you want to plan for a cross functional diverse team made up of the following:
+For the most effective session you want to plan for a cross functional diverse group of particpants made up of the following:

 Information to prepare